wangshiwei20000711/K2K/README.md

 We provide scripts to run test cases in TableI.

-Adjustable settings are in _model.py.
+Adjustable settings are mainly in Kan_agient.py.
+Before executing the code, please ensure that the file path variable File_save_path in Agent_Func.py is appropriately modified.

-Executes with: $ python main_workflow.py and may take anywhere from a few hours to a few days, depending on the model and settings used.
-Relevant information is printed into several files:
+Executes with: $ python Kan_agient.py and may take anywhere from a few hours to a few days, depending on the model and settings used.

-cost.pkl: the objective function hist.pkl: historical testing misfit size.pkl: historical endpoint cache size score.txt: convergence of the test score versus model evaluations
-stop: a database of the endpoints of the optimizers func.db: a database of the learned surrogates
-eval: a database of evaluations of the objective